ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 ## Running Ballerina

-In the [Quick Tour](../quick-tour.md), you learned how to start Ballerina and run a sample program with a single command:
+In the [Quick Tour](../quick-tour.md), you learned how to start Ballerina and run a sample program from the `bin` directory with a single command:

 ```
-./ballerina run helloworld.bal
+./ballerina run ../samples/helloWorld/helloWorld.bal
 ```

 After the HelloWorld program executed, Ballerina stopped.
 This approach is called **standalone mode**, and it's useful when you want to execute a program once and then stop as soon as it has finished its job.
 It runs the `main()` function of the program you specify and then exits.